8 Days / From

 Booking This Trip

-Solo travelers will be paired with another guest in a twin share room, private bath, or if you prefer more privacy, we have a few single rooms available for a $2,000 upgrade.
+Solo travelers will be paired with another guest in a twin share room, private bath, at no additional cost.
+More privacy?
+Upgrade to a private single room for $595.

 Arriving and Departing- Airport Details

-You need to fly into and out of Santiago, Chile (airport code SCL).
+Book your flight into Temuco, Chile (airport code ZCO) and your return home out of Santiago, Chile (airport code SCL).
 See this trips itinerary in the Overview tab for details on when to schedule your arrival and departure.
 We have travel agents we can recommend to help you with your flight reservations.
 Contact us for their info.

 Meeting The Guides

-Your guides will meet you at the Santiago airport around 9:00-10:00 AM the first day of the tour.
+Your guides will meet you at the Temuco airport in the afternoon the first day of the tour.
 An official meeting time and place will be emailed to you a few weeks before the tour.
 From there, we head directly up to the mountains.

 Extending Your Stay